Kristina01111000/Drws_site/README.md

 - See if i can make a way for the footer menu  to not go vertical when small, it does not have long menu support

+Things to do when quizzes are back:
+- fix the titles
+- check all the questions
+- check all the graphs
+- work on the box at the bottom of pdf
+- put image in the link at bottom

 11/16
-- When we get quizzes back fix the titles of the quizzes
+- When we get quizzes back  of the quizzes
 - He is going to write a blurb for the quizzes
 - He will add remove a sentence from the paragraphs on the homepage